Vyral/Kristy-Moore/_posts/2020-02-25-does-it-make-more-sense-to-sell-your-home-now.md

 {% include youtube.html %}

-<center>If you&rsquo;re unsure about whether you should list your home now or wait until later this spring, here&rsquo;s my advice based on our current market conditions.</center>
+<center>If you&rsquo;re unsure whether you should list your home now or wait until later this spring, here&rsquo;s my advice based on our current market conditions.</center>

 &nbsp;